variousauthors/the-valley/NEXTSTEPS.md

        but only one of them is connected to the underworld in that way
  - have to make it clear I mean "geographic centre"
+   - add a vague map to a room (maybe the big room full of squares in the east, or the big empty room in the west)
+   - no X to mark the spot though, just a contour of the kingdom
+ - player arrives on a boat or something
+ - widen desert exits and start the player 1 tile in so they can back out
+ - add a path from east to west across the desert so that the player isn't immediately thrown into the deep end... they can take the plunge if they want (it also connects east to west which is how the map was designed)
+ - more loops at the start, to keep the player in that initial area for a while?
+   - at the moment the rush out, they leave too soon and don't form enough attachment to that area, so when they return they aren't sure.

 Dragon Quest gets away with not varying the scale of trees, but I think it's partly because entrances in DQ always signal the scale of the interior.
 A